 The incest accusations are most likely fabricated.

-Not only do no contemporary writers mention them but they also fit in well with Caligula’s portrayal as an eastern-style, Hellenistic despot, particularly one of the Ptolemies who married and interbred with their sisters (all of whom, conveniently, were called Cleopatra).
+Not only do no contemporary writers mention them but they also fit in well with Caligula’s portrayal as an eastern-style Hellenistic despot.
+Similar to one of the Egyptian Ptolemies, who married and interbred with their sisters (all of whom, conveniently, were called Cleopatra).

-We should also keep in mind that accusations of incest were common in political invective aimed against unpopular dynasts; not least because they undermined the purity of the bloodline that gave the family their legitimacy.
-But while he may not have been incestuous, it’s likely that, as Suetonius suggests, he did routinely use sex as a way of demonstrating his power.
+We should also keep in mind that accusations of incest were common in political invective against rival public figures.
+But while Caligula may not have been incestuous, it’s likely that, as Suetonius suggests, he did routinely use sex as a way of demonstrating his power.

 On one occasion he even forced a consul’s wife to divorce her husband, sending him the divorce bill personally.

-Caligula is alleged to have had several homosexual relations – another common charge in the sex lives of the Caesars.
-His most notable fling was with the patrician Valerius Catullus (who admitted quite publically that he was absolutely exhausted by the emperor’s sexual demands).
-But he was also strongly attracted to the pantomime actor Mnester, who Caligula would rush up and kiss during the middle of his performance.
+Caligula is alleged to have had several homosexual relations — another common charge in the sex lives of the Caesars.
+His most notable fling was with the patrician Valerius Catullus (who admitted quite publically to being absolutely exhausted by the emperor’s sexual demands).
+But Caligula was also strongly attracted to the pantomime actor Mnester, whom he would rush up and kiss during the middle of his performances.
+For context, actors in ancient Rome were seen as the lowest of the low, socially on a par with prostitutes and gladiators.
+Seeing the emperor shamelessly making out with one on stage would have been the Roman equivalent of watching King Charles II tonguing a nippled-tassled stripper during the halftime show of the Superbowl, only even more shocking.

 Most of all, Caligula made no distinction between sensuality and cruelty.
 Whenever kissing the neck of a lover he would remark that, with one command, he could have it severed at his pleasure.
-He would ultimately take his taunting too far, and in 41 AD he got himself assassinated by Cassius Chaerea, who the emperor had mocked for his effeminacy and high-pitched voice.
+Ultimately, Caligula would take his taunting too far, and in 41 CE he got himself assassinated by Cassius Chaerea, whom the emperor had mocked for his effeminacy and high-pitched voice.

 Claudius